 Load Shift should not be “one-size fits all;” different customer classes, technologies, business models and stakeholders have value to add and should be encouraged.

 Load Shift may include both “take” and “shed” and the two may be asymmetric.
 A requirement that any take be offset by an equal shed (an arrangement referred to as “energy neutral”) is technologically impractical for actual end-uses, technologically impractical for CAISO’s market optimization, and not necessarily representative of grid needs.

-.

 Evaluation Framework: Product Descriptions and Priority Criteria

-Drawing on these guiding principles, the Working Group developed an evaluation framework requiring each proposal to provide a standard, detailed description of the product and to assess the strengths of each product relative to the same criteria.
+Drawing on these guiding principles, the LSWG developed an evaluation framework requiring each proposal to provide a standard, detailed description of the product and to assess the strengths of each product relative to the same criteria.
 Appendices A-F to this report provide a completed evaluation framework for each product.
-From those full frameworks, the Working Group prioritized the following components to highlight here.
+From those full frameworks, the LSWG prioritized the following components to highlight here.

 Summary Description